smart-data-lake/smart-data-lake/docs/getting-started/part-2/historical-data.md

 With historization, this table will now get two additional columns called `dl_ts_captured` and `dl_ts_delimited`.
 Schema evolution of existing tables will be explained later, so for now, just delete the table and it's data for the DataObject `int-airports` through spark-shell and SDLB's scala interface.
-See previous chapter for detailled instructions.
+See previous chapter for detailed instructions.
 ```
 sdlb.dataObjects.intAirports.dataObject.dropTable
 ```